ramontebar/dynamics-custom-emails/README.md

 # dynamics-custom-emails
-Dynamics Custom Email is an utility for Microsoft Dynamics CRM which provides several capabilities to extend the email functionality of the platform based on supported customisations.
+Dynamics Custom Email is an utility for Microsoft Dynamics 365 (CRM) which provides several capabilities to extend the email functionality of the platform based on supported customisations.